rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

-EUHealth tools — find EU public-health datasets fast
+EUHealth tools: find EU public-health datasets fast
 ====================================================

 Use these tools to: